 Leigh Buchanan, writer for Inc.com, shares the funny story about how SurePayroll offers a periodic award for “Best New Mistake.”
 Seem odd?
 It's actually a way to reward innovative thinking, even if the result was less than desirable.
 Can you think outside of the box and offer less-than-traditional awards and recognitions?
 It might just give your business the edge it needs to improve company culture and employee engagement.

 Employee engagement efforts shouldn’t end when employees walk out the door.
-Go beyond the standard rewards program and start recognizing employees for wellness achievements, such as losing weight, stopping smoking, lowering cholesterol and more.
-By giving employee rewards for positive behaviors, you not only support your employees' improved lifestyle but also help to create a workplace that is healthier overall.
+Go beyond the standard annual rewards program and start recognizing employees for wellness achievements, such as losing weight, stopping smoking, lowering cholesterol, and more.
+By having a rewards and recognition program in place, you're providing a space to show constant support and encouragement for positive behaviors.
+By recognizing employees for personal development and wellness, you not only support your employees' improved lifestyle but also help to create a workplace that is healthier overall.

 5. Happy employees = happy customers